5 Reasons To Blog Under Your Own Name

 3) Not start another blog and then tire of it months later due to content fatigue.

-5) Work with individuals and companies to give them a more human insight into who I am as a person so that we can mutually decide if we are a good fit.
+5) Work with individuals and companies to give them a more human insight into who I am as a person.

 I also chose to do something different and ensure continuity by choosing my name as my domain name.